 All Department line personnel are certified to the NFPA 1001 Firefighter I & II levels, Hazardous Materials Operations level, and Emergency Medical Technician - Cardiac or Basic.
 All Fire Officers are certified to the NFPA 1021 Fire Officer Level I.

-Minimum manning consists of 1 Officer and 2 Firefighters on each Engine Company; 1 Officer and 1 Firefighter on each Ladder Company; and 2 Firefighter/EMT-C's on each Rescue Vehicle.
-All Engine and Ladder Companies carry Automatic External Defibrillators and are certified as ALS response units.
+Minimum manning consists of 1 Officer and 2 Firefighters on each Engine Company; 1 Officer and 1 Firefighter on each Ladder Company; and 2 Firefighter/AEMT-C's on each Rescue Vehicle.
+All Engine and Ladder Companies are licensed as advanced life support response units.

 The Department operates a Hazardous Materials Response Team, mitigating haz-mat emergencies both on a City and State level.
 The Department was the first Department in the State of Rhode Island to operate a dedicated, mobile Hazardous Materials Response Truck.